bch0w/spectral/newzealand/nzatom/nzatom_r0.1_readme.md

-This method worked nominally for regular elements, but for skewed elements related to coarsening layers the nearest neighbor algorithm tended to create artefacts as certain points **r** began to show preference for certain element boundaries as they passed through skewed elements.
+This method worked nominally for regular elements, but for skewed elements related to coarsening layers the nearest neighbor algorithm tended to create artefacts as certain points **r** began to show outlines of element boundaries as they passed through skewed elements.

 During the inversion, this approach was also used to transfer our tomography